BRG-teaching/CSD2_2022/course-material/ii.-geometry/tutorial-2.md

 * [Cablenet Cost II](tutorial-2.md#tut1\_ex)

-Gridshell Cost I\
+cablenet Cost I\

 ### Question:

-Suppose you have designed a gridshell made from steel struts.
+Suppose you have designed a cablenet made from steel cables.
 You are going to fabricate them.
 But before you do, you need to estimate the total cost.
-There are 2 different prices: for struts longer than 3 meters and shorter than 3 meters, 5 Fr and 3 Fr correspondingly.
-Now you need to count how many struts are longer than 3 meters and how many are shorter than 3 meters, to calculate the cost.
+There are 2 different prices: for cables longer than 3 meters and shorter than 3 meters, 5 Fr and 3 Fr correspondingly.
+Now you need to count how many cables are longer than 3 meters and how many are shorter than 3 meters, to calculate the cost.

 | Cable No. | Length (m) |
 | :-------: | :--------: |